The Lean Language Reference

 (i : Nat) (v₀ : α) : α

-Access an element from an array, or return v₀ if the index is out of bounds.
+Returns the element at the provided index, counting from 0.
+Returns the fallback value v₀ if the index is out of bounds.

 🔗def